ekaterinavasil/ekaterinavasil/README.md

 ----
 ### :woman_technologist: About Me :

----
+- :woman_student: Completed one year course in Practicum by Yandex;

-- :woman_student: completed one year course in Practicum by Yandex;
+- :computer: Open to new job opportunities to grow my career as a data analyst professional;
-- :computer: Python ( Pandas, Numpy, Matplotlib.
+- :books: Python ( Pandas, Numpy, Matplotlib.
 Seaborn, SciPy), SQL, Tableau;
-- :e-mail: get in touch with me at [Telegram](https://t.me/katachai).
+- :speech_balloon: Get in touch with me at [Telegram](https://t.me/katachai).